iTschetter/PhishingDetection/README.md

 ### Setting up the test suite

 Ensure that you have installed jest, chai, sinon, and jsdom.
-To do so, run the following command:
+To do so, run the following command (in the Add-in directory):
 `npm install --save-dev jest chai sinon jsdom`.

 To run the tests, first make sure you are in the 'Add-in' directory, then run the following command: